 - Either one seem depressed?
 Like they’ve lost their spunk?

-An assisted living pre-assessment can help you think of questions to ask even if you aren’t considering using the facility.
+An assisted living pre-assessment can help you think of questions to ask even if you aren’t considering using the senior living facility.

-And when they go to the doctor, are you going with them?
+And when they go to the doctor, are you going with?

 - It’s always good to have someone there to ask clarifying questions.